 Too often, people become less active after a fall, leading to further muscle weakness and a greater risk of falls in the future.
 Even the fear of another fall can become a barrier to staying active.

 The CDC STEADI program has published fall prevention brochures and downloadable documents written in easy-to-read language.
-Many focus on three primary risk factors for falls in older adults.

 - Muscle weakness

 - Loss of sensation in the feet